All Share (J203) = 112 197

 best time to trade forex south africa

-Gold trading in South Africa is also active during the London and U.S session open, as they bring significant liquidity to the market.
+• Gold trading in South Africa is also active during the London and U.S sessions, as they bring significant liquidity to the market.
 South African online traders can take advantage of the 24-hour global Forex markets, which are open Monday to Friday, allowing for a mix of technical and fundamental analysis in financial analysis and timely examination of currency.

-When one market closes for trading, another is open.
-This means that the forex market can be traded on 24 hours a day, 5 days a week as there will always be a market open in some location during these times.
+• When one market closes for trading, another is open.
+This means that the forex market can be traded 24 hours a day, 5 days a week, as there will always be a market open in some location during these times.

 Why Does the Forex Market Trade 24 Hours a Day?